SciTools/scitools.org.uk/README.md

 To update scitools.org.uk so that it includes the Iris documentation for the Iris 1.12.0 release the following steps need to be followed.

-1. Build the Iris documentation using sphinx.
+1. Build the Iris documentation using sphinx and add it to the scitools.org.uk repo.
 ```
 $ cd <path_to_iris_repo>/docs/iris
 $ make html